jameschengcs/ge/README.md

-#Image Abstraction with Compositing Ellipses
+# Image Abstraction with Compositing Ellipses
-*Chang-chieh Cheng*
+*Chang-Chieh Cheng

 vgi/ei.py includes all implementation code of our method. ellipseImage() and drawEllipseSet() are two primary functions.